redwyvern/docker-jenkins-cpp-slave/README.md

 This is the Jenkins Docker slave image for Redwyvern software.

-This slave contains software to build Java and Ext JS projects.
+This slave contains software to build the following type of projects:
+* Java 8 Maven
+* Javascript with NPM, Node & Bower
+* Sencha Ext JS
+* GCC 6.1 => C++ 11, C++ 14 and C++ 17 (experimental features)
+* CMake 3.6.1
+* Boost 6.0 - Built with GCC 6.1 (At the time of writing, Boost 6.1 has some portibility issues)

 Once a container from this image is running it is ready run as a Jenkins slave without further configuration.